> Nic Jones > Songs > Boys of Bedlam

 We learned Bedlam Boys from the singing of ‘Mizz Izzie’ Swanson of Aberdeen who was kind enough to supply us with the words after being plied with cider.

-Heidi Talbot sang Bedlam Boys on the 2010 anthology Folk Against Fascism.
+Heidi Talbot sang Bedlam Boys on her 2008 album In Love + Light.
+This track was also included in 2010 on the anthology Folk Against Fascism.

 Stick in the Wheel sang Bedlam both on their 2014 EP Bones and on their 2015 CD From Here.